team-entomophobia/Cabbage-Butterfly/README.md

 We will analyze data of butterflies in this project <br>

 ## Dictionary:
-The columns that were used are coreid, sex, country, year, left-wing width, left-wing length, left-wing apex, left-wing posterior spot, and left-wing anterior spot, and the same labels were used for the right-wing as the left-wing.
-The coreid is a unique ID for each butterfly that was recorded.
-Sex is stating whether the butterfly is male or female.
-The country is where the butterfly is from.
-The year is when the butterfly was recorded.
-The left-wing/right-wing width is the width of the wings in millimeters.
-The left-wing/right-wing length is the length of the wings in millimeters.
-The left-wing/right-wing apex column is the measurement from the tip of the wing to the bottom of the wing in millimeters.
-The left-wing/right-wing posterior spot is saying that the spot is in the bottom wing area.
-It is the measurement of how far the spot is from the vein of the wing.
-The left-wing/right-wing anterior is saying the spot is in the top wing area.
-It measures how far the spot is from the vein of the wing.
+The columns that were used are
+1. coreid: a unique ID for each butterfly that was recorded
+2. sex: whether the butterfly is male or female
+3. country: where the butterfly is from
+4. year: when the butterfly was recorded
+5. left-wing/right-wing width: the width of the wings in millimeters
+6. left-wing/right-wing length: the length of the wings in millimeters
+7. left-wing/right-wing apex: the measurement from the tip of the wing to the bottom of the wing in millimeters
+8. left-wing/right-wing posterior spot: the measurement of how far the spot in the bottom wing is from the vein of the wing
+9. left-wing/right-wing anterior spot how far the spot in the top wing area is from the vein of the wing.
+---
 ## Data cleaning
-Cleaning process:
-    Gender:
+1. Gender:
         Male
         Female
         F